-I hope you’ll find the time to join us at The Trusted X LA Summit.
-The event is focused on NFTs, blockchain, cryptocurrency, and web3.
-Here is a summary from the hosts: The “Trusted X LA Summit” is an
+On June 15th at The Trusted X LA Summit I had a ton of fun with some music, tech and entertainment professionals discussing NFTs, blockchain, cryptocurrency, and web3.
+Here is a summary from the hosts: The “Trusted X LA

 On March 16, 2022, I’ll be presenting at an event: Into The Metaverse: The Legal Realities Of Web3 The event will feature experts from the fields of art, finance, and law who will offer their views on the future of